n-1-k-0-l-a-y/whisper-test/README.md

-Node.js Telegram Bot

-Communicate with ChatGPT using voice or text messages
+* node.js telegram bot, provides communication with chatgpt using voice or text messages